Fixing the Realtek RTL8126 5GbE Ethernet Issue on Arch Linux

 sudo dhclient enp14s0

-Now your Ethernet connection should be active and fully functional.
+The Ethernet connection should now be active and fully functional.

-• Persistent issues after suspend: Consider disabling network power management features in your BIOS or operating system settings.
+ethtool enp14s0.
+The output should display the negotiated link speed (e.g., 2500Mb/s). - Persistent issues after suspend: Consider disabling network power management features in the BIOS or operating system settings.

-The critical, often overlooked step of physically powering down your system ensures the RTL8126’s PHY resets completely, allowing the specialized r8126-dkms driver to function correctly.
-This detailed explanation and procedure should permanently resolve connectivity issues for users experiencing “no carrier” errors with Realtek’s newer 5GbE Ethernet controllers.
+The critical, often overlooked step of physically powering down the system ensures the RTL8126’s PHY resets completely, allowing the specialized r8126-dkms driver to function correctly.
+This procedure permanently resolves connectivity issues for systems experiencing “no carrier” errors with Realtek’s 5GbE Ethernet controllers.